CW3E/MET-tools/README.md

 The `WRF-cf.py` module defines generic methods for ingesting raw WRF outputs in [xarray](https://docs.xarray.dev/en/stable/index.html) to compute [CF-compliant](https://cfconventions.org/) NetCDF files in MET readable formats.
-The `wrfout_to_cf.py` is a simple wrapper that is called in the workflow to perform regridding and computation of CF-fields for analysis in MET.
+The `wrfout_to_cf.py` is a simple wrapper that is called in the workflow to perform computation of CF-fields and optionally regridding of WRF oputus for analysis in MET.

 ### Preprocessing MPAS outputs
-MPAS model outputs are not ingestible to MET by default and preprocessing routines are included to bring MPAS outputs into a format that can be analyzed in MET.
+MPAS model outputs are not ingestible to MET by default due to the dependence on a lat-lon grid, and preprocessing routines are included to bring MPAS outputs into a format that can be analyzed in MET.
 The script
 ```
 ${HOME}/src/drivers/preprocessMPAS.sh
 ```